mapbox/mbtiles-spec/1.3/spec.md

 to summarize what layers are available in the tiles and what attributes are available for the features in those layers.

-The row contains a single JSON object with a `vector_layers` key, whose value is an array of layers.
+The row contains the string representation of a JSON object with a `vector_layers` key, whose value is an array of layers.
 Each layer is a JSON object with the following keys:

 * `id`: The layer ID, used for a [CartoCSS selector](https://tilemill-project.github.io/tilemill/docs/guides/selectors/) or [Mapbox GL Style layer](https://www.mapbox.com/mapbox-gl-style-spec/#layers).
 * `description`: A human-readable description of the layer's contents (or empty string if not available).
 * `fields`: A JSON object whose keys and values are the names and types of attributes available in this layer.
-The type should be `Number`, `Boolean`, or `String`.
+The type should be the string `"Number"`, `"Boolean"`, or `"String"`.

 The layer object may also contain these keys: